 We understand the devastating impact a loss of mobility has on your life.
 Moreover, we appreciate the importance of investigating all aspects of care and consequences of your treatment.

-Whether you require ongoing rehabilitation, equipment or adaptations to your home, we will discuss these with you and ensure that any claim fully recognises your ongoing needs.
+Whether you require ongoing rehabilitation, equipment or adaptations to your home, our serious injury solicitors will discuss these with you and ensure that any claim fully recognises your ongoing needs.